act-rules/act-rules.github.io/_rules/SC1-2-2-video-has-audio-alternative.md

 ---
-name: Vídeo audio alternative
+name: Vídeo has audio alternative
 description: |
-  This rule checks that video elements have an alternative for the auditive information.
+  This rule checks that video elements have an alternative for information conveyed through audio

 success_criterion:
 - 1.2.2